-Indigenous agritourism is a unique subset within tourism because Native culture, history, knowledge and understandings of the world are infused throughout every aspect.
-A valuable activity for every agritourism venture is creating a guiding mission statement.
-Your mission statement should highlight your personal and cultural values.
+Indigenous agritourism is a unique subset of tourism because Native culture, history, knowledge and understandings of the world are infused throughout every aspect.

+A valuable activity for every agritourism venture is creating a mission statement that highlights your personal and cultural values.
 Think about the present and future when creating your ventures' mission.
 What do you want for your business, community and for future generations?
 How does your venture support that vision?
 Remember that most agritourism ventures start small with very little funding, few resources and only a couple employees or volunteers.
 As you grow, your resources and funding options will also grow.